demand-prediction-guide/public/README.md

-# A Practical Guide for Demand Prediction in Retail
+# Demand Prediction in Retail - A Practical Guide to Leverage Data and Predictive Analytics

 # Install requirements and launch notebook: